libra2org/libra2-core/protos/typescript/README.md

-# Aptos Protos
+# Libra2 Protos

-This repository contains the protobuf definitions for the Aptos tech stack.
+This repository contains the protobuf definitions for the Libra2 tech stack.

 ## Usage
 Import the generated code like this: